Title: Trimming Your Dog's Nails

 every 2 weeks the 1/8" to 1/4" until they're the desired length

-or take your dog to a veterinarian's office and have their nails
+or take your dog to a veterinarian'

 dremeled. (a fancy word for an electric spinning nail file).